This homemade chicken salad with dill pickles is so easy to make and tastes just like the shredded chicken salad recipe from your favorite deli.

 Most of the ingredients in this homemade chicken salad are pretty straightforward, but I do have a few secret ingredients–pickles and honey.
 That might sound weird to you, but chicken salad with dill pickles has a delicious crunch and the honey adds a touch of sweetness.

-- Chicken – Use rotisserie chicken, pre-cooked chicken or leftover slow cooker chicken and this recipe can be made in under 15 minutes.
+- Chicken – Use rotisserie chicken, pre-cooked chicken breasts or leftover slow cooker chicken and this recipe can be made in under 15 minutes.
 Need an easy way to shred chicken?
 Toss cooked chicken into your stand mixer with the paddle attachment and give it a few go arounds stopping when the chicken is shredded to your liking.

 - Celery – I like to finely dice the celery but leaving slightly bigger chunks will add even more crunch to this salad.

 - Sweet Red Peppers – Diced sweet red peppers add a nice flavor to the salad that sets it apart from other homemade chicken salads.
 You could also chop up roasted red peppers.